-The University may grant short-term paid bereavement leaves.
+The University may grant short-term paid bereavement leaves for any faculty member.

 Leaves for purposes of consulting or for professional activities, for which remuneration is received, may average no more than one (1) day per week during an academic term.